ekino/EkinoNewRelicBundle/README.md

 This bundle integrates the NewRelic PHP API into Symfony2.
 For more information about NewRelic, please visit http://newrelic.com.

-For now the bundle uses the route name as the transaction name on NewRelic.
+The bundle can use either the route name or the controller name as the transaction name.
+For CLI commands the transaction name is the command name.

 ## Result